Interpretable Sensitivity Analysis for Balancing Weights: Amplifying, interpreting, and calibrating sensitivity parameters

 In order for a confounder to bias causal effect estimates, it must be associated with both the treatment and the outcome.
 An ``amplification'' enhances a sensitivity analysis's interpretability by allowing a researcher to instead interpret the results of the sensitivity analysis in terms of two parameters: one controlling the confounder's relationship with the treatment and the other controlling its relationship with the outcome \citep{rosenbaum2009amplification}.
-In our finite sample sensitivity model, the parameter $\Lambda$ controls how far the estimated weights can be from oracle weights that exactly balance the treated potential outcome.
+Under the marginal sensitivity model in Assumption \ref{a:marginal_sens_model}, the parameter $\Lambda$ controls how far the propensity score conditioned on only observed covariates $\pi(x)$ can be from an oracle propensity score that includes the treated potential outcome $\pi(x,y)$.
+This odds ratio bound can be difficult to reason about in applied analyses.
 To aid interpretation, we propose an amplification that expresses the results of our procedure in terms of the imbalance in confounders and the strength of the relationship between the confounders and the treated potential outcome.

-To start, we define our error of interest, $\mathring{\mu}_1 - \hat{\mu}_1$, to be the difference between the estimates of the complete data mean $\mu_1$ using oracle weights and estimated weights.
-Therefore, this error represents the difference between what we would like to have in a finite sample, an estimate using weights that exactly balance the potential outcome under treatment, and what we have, an estimate using weights that only balance observed covariates.\footnote{This definition of error as the difference between two sample estimates is similar to \cite{Cinelli2020}'s formulation of bias in their sensitivity analysis framework for linear regression models.} We can write the difference between the average treated potential outcome in the sample and our estimate $\hat{\mu}_1$ in terms of the imbalance in the treated potential outcome $Y(1)$: